springer-llms-deep-dive/llms-deep-dive-tutorials/tutorials/chapter4/README.md

 Llama-2 scored 25.5/150 on the test set.
-Only four summaries were two sentences long, so the additional 21.5 points come from the accuracy of the summaries -- this is an impressive improvement over DistilGPT2, which only reached that scoring level once it had been fine-tuned with the training set.
+Only four summaries were two sentences long, so the additional 21.5 points come from the accuracy of the summaries -- this is an impressive improvement over DistilGPT2, which could produce nothing of value until it had been fine-tuned with the training set.
 However, the failure modes are pretty bad and look nothing like what we want.
 It is clear that Llama-2 has significant summarization capabilities without tuning, but you have to get lucky --